fatemehghanadi/Autism-Classification/README.md

 nilearn.datasets.fetch_abide_pcp(data_dir="./data", pipeline="cpac", band_pass_filtering=True,
                                   global_signal_regression=False, derivatives=files, quality_checked=False)
 ```
+   - To preprocess the data, execute the following command in your terminal.
+Make sure to adjust the parameters in the `./config.py` file according to your preprocessing needs before running the command.

 ```bash
 python fetch_data.py --cfg configs/download_abide.yaml
 ```

-Make sure to adjust the parameters in the `./config.py` file according to your preprocessing needs before running the command.

 2. **Use Preprocessed Data and Functional Connectivity Matrix:**
-   - Alternatively, preprocessed data and the Functional Connectivity matrix are available at [this link]([https://drive.google.com/file/d/1sTlyMm1K9nC6B-6_mncN5Urv62B70GJi/view?usp=sharing]).
+   - Alternatively, preprocessed data and the Functional Connectivity matrix are available at [this link](https://drive.google.com/file/d/1sTlyMm1K9nC6B-6_mncN5Urv62B70GJi/view?usp=sharing).
-   - After downloading, unzip the files and add the './data' folder to your project directory.
+   - After downloading, unzip the files and add the `./data` folder to your project directory.

 ## Acknowledgements